vdhicts/laravel-validation-rules/README.md

 'field' => [new Price(',')], // accepts only ,
 ```

+### Secure url

+Validates if the value is a valid secure url, i.e. is a HTTPS url.

 ### Semver

 Validates if the value is a valid version according to the [Semver](https://semver.org/) standard.